drift-labs/driftpy/README.md

 ### Updating the embedded IDLs

 DriftPy ships with IDL files for the user's convenience.
 These live at `src/driftpy/idl` if you need to update them.

+### Releasing a new version of the package

+1. Make sure CHANGELOG.md is updated.
+2. Run `bumpversion major|minor|patch` to update the version number locally and create a tagged commit.
+3. Run `git push origin <version_number>` to push the tag to GitHub.
+4. After merging your PR on GitHub, create a new release at https://github.com/drift-labs/driftpy/releases.
+The CI process will upload a new version of the package to PyPI.